 In 2007, the team lingered around the top of the AL Central division, but couldn't pull through to overtake Cleveland for first place or New York for the wild card, and as a result they missed the playoffs, finishing with a record of 88-74.
 Bright spots included Ordóñez's .363 batting average, which was the best in the league (and Ordóñez's first batting title), and Verlander's no-hitter against Milwaukee on June 12 (he finished the season with a record of 18-6 and a 3.66 ERA).
 Centerfielder Curtis Granderson became only the second player in MLB history to hit 20 home runs, 20 doubles and 20 triples while stealing 20 bases in the same season.
 The last time it was done was in 1957, by Willie Mays.
 Weirdly, the Phillies' Jimmy Rollins (the 2007 National League MVP) also accomplished this feat in 2007, so he may be the second person since Mays to do this, or the third, depending on who you ask.

 The day after the 2007 World Series ended, shortstop Edgar Renteria was acquired via trade from Atlanta; he'll be the starting shortstop as Guillen moves over to first base.
 The week before, they exercised the team option on Rodríguez's contract for the 2008 season, his fifth in Detroit (though he was traded to the New York Yankees at the 2008 trade deadline, in exchange for Celebration, Florida resident and relief pitcher Kyle Farnsworth).
-At the annual winter meetings, the Tigers pulled off a fairly blockbuster trade with the Florida Marlins; they received heavy-hitting third baseman Miguel Cabrera and former Rookie of the Year and multiple All-Star left-handed pitcher Dontrelle Willis in exchange for six players (four prospects, including the highly-touted Cameron Maybin, a rookie pitcher who will probably become a star in Andrew Miller, and backup catcher Mike Rabelo).
+At the annual winter meetings, the Tigers pulled off a fairly blockbuster trade with the Florida Marlins; they received heavy-hitting third baseman Miguel Cabrera and former Rookie of the Year and multiple All-Star left-handed pitcher Dontrelle Willis in exchange for six players (four prospects, including the highly-touted outfielder Cameron Maybin, pitcher Andrew Miller, and backup catcher Mike Rabelo).
+Willis turned out to be a total disaster, spending much of his three-year contract on the disabled list.
+He appeared in only 22 games over the two and a half years he was with the team.

 Despite the high expectations foisted on the team for the 2008 season, they managed to disappoint in almost every way possible by starting off the season with seven straight losses and then never really righting the ship.
 While Cabrera had a decent season (he led the American League in home runs), Willis absolutely floundered, spending most of the season in the minor leagues in an attempt to recapture his previous form, or on the disabled list with some freak injury, or making abortive attempts to pitch for the Tigers, each of which ended in disaster.
 The Tigers finished in last place in the AL Central in 2008.